Employers in Pennsylvania should be sure their offices are comfortable and safe to better ensure employees do not suffer injuries.

 Combining the above tips with ergonomic office furniture and tools does even more to prevent office accidents.
 Desks should be adjusted to properly accommodate an employee’s height, meaning their knees and thighs should easily slide underneath.
 There should also be enough room on the desk for all an employee’s work materials, preventing the need for them to “improvise” to make room, which could lead to overstraining or avoidable accidents.

-Wrist and palm rests for the keyboard and mouse help prevent carpal tunnel syndrome.
+Wrist and palm rests for the keyboard and mouse help prevent carpal tunnel syndrome and other repetitive motion injuries.
 There are also special gloves office employees can wear that encourage circulation and proper hand positioning while typing.

 Ergonomic keyboards are arranged so users are better able to position their hands in a way that is natural and does not lead to avoidable stress or discomfort.
 There are also mechanical keyboards, which are easier to type on and softer on hand joints.